Terms of Reference

 - All representatives of Hydro One will give the Ombudsman free and unrestricted access to all Hydro One books, records, files, correspondence, transcripts and other data, documents and information, financial or otherwise (collectively, “data”), and all Hydro One personnel, subject to applicable law and attorney-client privilege.

 - The Ombudsman has the right to make and retain copies of any such data.
-The complainant will similarly provide the Ombudsman with access to all their information and (if applicable) personnel relating to the complaint.
+The complainant will similarly provide the Ombudsman with access to all their information.

 - The Ombudsman is not required to give reasons for requesting access to data or personnel.